isabella232/mobile-services.de-DE/help/android/configuration/methods.md

 * **registerAdobeDataCallback**

    * Registriert ein Objekt, das die `AdobeDataCallback`-Schnittstelle implementiert.
 The overwritten "call" method will be invoked with a `Config.MobileDataEvent` value and the associated data in a `Map<String, Object>` for the triggering event.
-Weitere Informationen darüber, welche Ereignisse diesen Rückruf auslösen, finden Sie unter *mobiledataeventenum* unten in diesem Thema.
+Weitere Informationen darüber, welche Ereignisse diesen Rückruf auslösen, finden Sie unter *MobileDataEventEnum* unten in diesem Thema.

       >[!TIP]
       >